 Qualification and verification would also be required in the event that significant changes were made to the materials and/or manufacturing method of an existing, well proven, design.

 For flex elements consisting of the "traditional" elastomer/steel sandwich configuration, qualification of manufacturability should include sacrificial testing of actual steel layers (commonly referred to as the flex element shim) or of material clearly representative of the shims (i.e. formed with the same or equivalent process, including forging reduction, heat treatment, etc. as appropriate) to verify achievement of acceptable mechanical properties, as well as rigorous dimensional testing of the actual sets of shims.
-Furthermore, testing shall be performed of representative samples of the elastomeric layers recovered from full-scale prototype fully molded flex elements.
+Furthermore, representative samples of the elastomeric layers recovered from full-scale prototype fully molded flex elements shall be performed.
 These tests should verify total curing of the elastomer and that expected mechanical properties of the elastomer are achieved.
 In addition, tests should be performed of a prototype flex element to verify that the proper relative position (within design tolerances) of the shims is achieved, and that the elastomer pad thicknesses are within tolerance.

 The flex element manufacturer should develop and implement a quality control process that verifies that subsequently produced flex elements will be manufactured from materials of equivalent performance as verified in the qualification tests, and that the dimensional features (pad thickness and shim relative position) are verified following fabrication of all flex elements.
-The flex element manufacturer should also have means to verify that the pad space (i.e. the volume between the shims) has been fully filled by elastomer, with absence of voids sufficient to cause degradation of elastomeric fatigue performance.
-The flex element manufacturer should also verify the elastomer cover over the shim edges is continuous so that the shims are protected from environmental exposure.
+The flex element manufacturer should also have a means to verify that the pad space (i.e. the volume between the shims) has been fully filled by elastomer, with the absence of voids sufficient to cause degradation of elastomeric fatigue performance.
+The flex element manufacturer should also verify that the elastomer cover over the shim edges is continuous so that the shims are protected from environmental exposure.

 Selection of material for tendon flex element manufacture should include consideration of potential exposure to hydrocarbons prior to installation and during service.
 Provision should also be made for protection of the elastomeric material to both physical and environmental exposure both prior to installation and during service.